Frequently Asked Questions

 Level I: Informal Appeal • All questions regarding accommodations should begin at the lowest level with the campus disabilities coordinator within 5 working days upon receipt of the letter.

 Level II: Formal Appeal • If unresolved, the student shall file a written appeal to the Campus Executive Director within 5 working days of a decision from the campus disabilities coordinator.
-A written appeal should include a description of the reason(s) for the appeal and any supporting information/documentation. • If still unresolved, the student may file a written appeal to the Executive Vice President within 5 working days of the Campus Executive Director’s decision.
-The Executive Vice President will provide a decision within 3 days of receipt of the written appeal.
+A written appeal should include a description of the reason(s) for the appeal and any supporting information/documentation. • If still unresolved, the student may file a written appeal to the College Dean of Students within 5 working days of the Campus Executive Director’s decision.
+The Dean of Students t will provide a decision within 3 days of receipt of the written appeal.
 This decision will be final. • If the outcome of the appeal does not resolve the issue, students also have the right to further appeals of an institutional decision through external channels which would typically be done through filing a complaint with the Office of Civil Rights or a case through the civil system.